Agave Propagation From Seed.

 Seedlings in individual pots on month after sowing.

 After a few weeks the first leaf will split at the bottom and the second leaf will emerge.
 This leaf will resemble a normal leaf.
 Some time later, the third leaf will emerge and the seedling will start to take on the appearance of its parents.

-After about a month, I usually start adding about a quarter strength balanced liquid feed at least once a month when I water the pots.
-Once the plants are big enough to handle I transfer them to individual pots.
-If they were sown spaced apart they could remain in the seed trays until the next spring.
-It all depends on how tangled up I think the roots will become.
+After about a month, I usually start adding about a quarter strength balanced liquid feed at least once a month when I water the pots. the plants will remain in those pots until they are large enough to need potting on.

 On the next page we take a look propagation by coring.